 About Street Child World Cup (SCWC):

 Ahead of the FIFA World Cup, the Street Child World Cup is a soccer tournament, festival of arts, and a conference for the rights of children at risk of homelessness across the world.
-On the pitch both over 230 girls and boys, will represent 24 national teams and play to change the negative perceptions and treatment of homeless youth everywhere.
-Off the pitch, their voices will be heard, calling for the rights of millions of children at risk worldwide.
-In 2018, the Street Child World Cup will take place 10-18 May, in Moscow, Russia.
+On the pitch both over 230 girls and boys, represented 24 national teams and played to change the negative perceptions and treatment of homeless youth everywhere.
+Off the pitch, their voices are being heard, calling for the rights of millions of children at risk worldwide.
+In 2018, the Street Child World Cup took place 10-18 May, in Moscow, Russia.
 “I know from personal experience just what power soccer can have to inspire and change young people’s lives whatever their background or nationality,” David Beckham said.
 “This is what the Street Child World Cup is all about and I give it my full support.”
 Learn more.

 About National Network for Youth (NN4Y):